 Each session will begin with a warm up to prepare you for the creative and physical work ahead.
 This will also allow you the chance to get to know the other students on the course.

-You will be introduced to the format of the new CPP audition process which includes a written exercise, group workshop, interview and the creation of a performance piece devised from a range of stimuli – you can find more information here.
+You will be introduced to the format of the new CPP audition process which includes a written exercise, interview and the creation of a performance piece devised from a range of stimuli – you can find more information here.

 Working individually and in groups you will take part in a variety of practical exercises which help you find creative expression for ideas.